ms2data/ms2-quick-start/README.md

 > Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions

-After around 20-30s the semantic model will show in the editor.
+After around 30s the semantic model will show in the editor.
 The system fixes most compile errors, but if there are any errors left, you'll want to fix them manually.

 In a normal workflow, you would review the generated model and adjust it to be more applicable to your needs and the underlying data.
 For the purposes of this demo, you can leave the model as is and move on to the next step.

-However, it's worth noting that the quality of query generation is directly related to the quality of the semantic model.
-So for real-world use cases you will want to build the most complete and accurate model possible.
+**NOTE: it's worth noting that the quality of query generation is directly related to the quality of the semantic model.
+So for real-world use cases you will want to build the most complete and accurate model possible.**

 ### Develop a Notebook Data Story

 In the file view, create and open a new file called `sales_performance.malloynb`.
-Open the command palette and select "MS2: Suggest Analysis Topics".
+Then open the command palette and select "MS2: Suggest Analysis Topics".
 You will be prompted to enter a description for the notebook.
 You can try something like:

 > Explore product sales performance across various dimensions like product category, brand, distribution method, etc.

 This command will populate the notebook with a sequence of data analysis topics that can be refined to your liking.

+#### Generating Malloy Queries

 The last part of the process involves working through the analysis sections in the notebook and building Malloy queries for them.
 For each analysis block, modify the suggested analysis description so that it reflects the analysis you want to perform.
 MS2 will use this description to generate a relevant Malloy query.

 When the description is satisfactory for a given analysis, click the "Generate" button in the "MS2" section of the code cell.
 A block of Malloy code will show in the cell after about 10-15s.
-Fix errors if there are any and then run the cell to see the results of the query.
+Fix errors if there are any and then click the "Run" text above the query to see the results.

 ## Integrating Analyses into a Data App